 “What is your risk tolerance?”

-Getting clarity on these questions not only leads to better recommendations, it helps establish an effective investment plan that takes into account your specific goals, tax considerations, liquidity needs, and more.
+Getting clarity on these questions, in particular, your investment timeframe, not only leads to better recommendations, but also helps establish an investment plan built around your specific goals, tax considerations, and liquidity needs.

 For families of greater wealth, running out of money is usually much less of a concern.
 This could allow them to lengthen their time horizon beyond the expiration date of the current generation if they can adjust their thinking to be more visionary

 Passing wealth through generations of families seems like it should be easy, but reality frequently proves otherwise.
 Working with a multi-generational advisory team can help succeeding generations in your family connect with someone closer to their age who is more likely to relate to the way they think and communicate.